 When running an online business it is important to know how search engines work.
 Without getting into the technical detail, the principle take-away is that search engines work using keywords.

 The exception to the rule above is the homepage.
-Search engines also reward websites that provide a good user-experience, therefore access to other pages should be well signposted and easily navigated.
+Search engines also reward websites that provide a good user-experience (UX), therefore access to other pages should be well signposted and easily navigated.

 Your website should also be designed to work on mobile phones – known as responsive web design.
 Ask your web developer to make sure your website is “responsive” otherwise known as mobile-friendly.

 Search engines also give priority to local searches, so make sure your contact page provides full address, email, telephone and a Google (or Bing) map identifying the specific location of your place of work.

 One final word on your website.
 Make sure you have strong sales copy that talks to the reader in a voice they trust.
 Your copy should be written as clearly as if you were explaining your services face to face with a customer that has just walked into your place of work.

 It goes without saying these days, but you need a blog and you need social media networks.
 The latter is essentially an extension of your business premises in the virtual world.
 This is where you can meet and engage with prospects and existing customers.

 A blog on the other hand helps to drive traffic to your online store.
 By posting quality content that catches the eye with strong headlines, engages the reader with entertaining content and provides something of value, you will gradually build a following of visitors to your blog which improves you search engine rankings and your conversion rate.